How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 Nobody told me that what I was doing was essentially as dangerous as a drunk driver, something I would never do.
 So why was I doing this?

 The research on this is not subtle.
-Studies on shift workers and on-call workers consistently show that sleep deprivation impairs performance at the same level as alcohol intoxication, and unlike alcohol, we do not feel it the same way.
-We are not good judges of how impaired we actually are.
-We think we are fine.
-We are not fine.
+Studies on shift workers and on-call workers consistently show that sleep deprivation impairs performance at the same level as alcohol intoxication, and unlike alcohol, you do not feel it the same way.
+People are not good judges of how impaired they actually are.
+You think you are fine.
+You are not fine.
 (Kecklund & Axelsson, BMJ, 2016; Ferguson et al., Chronobiology International, 2016)

 After more than 30 years and well over 1,500 births, here is what I know about how doulas actually survive long labors.
 Not just survive, but stay sharp, stay safe, and stay in this work long term.